NeuralEnsemble/cobrawap/README.rst

 1. Extension to the output of simulations, aiming at comparing different engines (DPSNN and NEST) and different approaches (spiking vs mean-field); provide notebooks for steering the workflow.
 2. Transformation of the simulation outputs into a unified and practical Neo data representation;

-* Bring together analysis methods used by both labs for the analysis and characterization of wave-like activity and UP/DN state detection in the Elephant tool.
-    * Impact: Validated, common analysis tools; exchange of methods and knowledge across labs;
-    * Further work: Joint development of viewing capabilities of wave activity (e.g., functions to efficient plot waves in the collab, movie like wave plotting).

-* Extension of scaffold to the comparison of simulated data vs. experimental data.
-    * This would be performed formally in a separate collaboration, however, despite new challenges associated with experimental datasets (e.g., register data with the SP5 Knowledgegraph and Neural Activity Resource), there would be very strong syngergies coming from this work.

 Repository structure
 --------------------